 Yesterday, the Queensland Government sent the Federal Government the business case for the $5 billion Cross River Rail (XRR) project, but alas it has only provided the public with an inadequate, opaque four-page (not counting the cover page) summary of the business case (available from the Building Qld website).
 This is not good enough and is terrible from a transparency perspective.

-The reported XRR benefit-cost ratio of 1.12 of 1.21 (i.e. benefits likely only exceed costs by 12-21% over the project life-cycle) does not give us much comfort that the project stacks up, particularly when one considers the huge risks of cost blowouts and demand shortfalls common with mega-projects (see my post from May).
+The reported XRR benefit-cost ratio of 1.12 to 1.21 (i.e. benefits likely only exceed costs by 12-21% over the project life-cycle) does not give us much comfort that the project stacks up, particularly when one considers the huge risks of cost blowouts and demand shortfalls common with mega-projects (see my post from May).

 From the inadequate summary, it is unclear what sensitivity tests were conducted to generate the benefit-cost ratio range of 1.12-1.21.
 Did the analysts consider a truly pessimistic scenario?
 What about if the mysterious “other benefits”, representing 13% of benefits, do not materialise?
 Were there any scenarios in which XRR did not stack up?
 The business case summary is completely inadequate in allowing us to assess the robustness of these results.